VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 }
 ```

 Run the application.
-You should see additional output in the console window, highlighted in green by `GlobalLogger`.
-However, the text in the game window may only flash briefly because it’s being overwritten every frame.
+You should see additional output in the console window when you click around, highlighted in green by `GlobalLogger`.
+However, the text in the **game window** may flash briefly, as it’s being overwritten every frame.

 ### Moving Output to the Screen